Leaching Vegetables

 Rinsing and Changing Water for Longer Soaking

 You're on the right track with your process, but don't forget to rinse and change the water during long soaking periods for optimal results.
 The rinsing process helps to remove excess potassium from the surface of your vegetables.
-Plus, it's a necessary step for any health-conscious cook who values serving others nutrient-rich meals.
+Plus, it's a necessary step for any health-conscious cook who values serving others nutrient-rich meals (tips for a low potassium diet).

 Now, let's talk about the benefits of longer soaking.
 It isn't just about time—it's about effectiveness.
 By allowing your vegetable slices to soak for at least two hours, you'll maximize the leaching of potassium.